Cortexelus/crowdremix/README.md

     <img src="./flattening-tree.png">
   5. Map to hue.

-Now build rhythms with color, it's really simple.
+#### Build rhythms with color
   * Euclidean rhythms sound really good
   * Concatenative Synthesis is good for glitch/textures/rhythms
+  * Export loops and drag them into your DAW (Ableton Live, etc)

-Jam with your keyboard.
+#### Jam with keyboard
   * Press key and save loop.
   * Recall with same key.
   * Hit ` to open Chaos Notes.
 Store composition notes inside.
   * Loops are saved to database, updated concurrently for any user on that same page.

+### Efficient Production
+  * Instead of sequencing, build new parts by exploring the space of permutations of old songs
+  * Speeds up my music *tenfold*
+  * Good for teaching beginners

 Now I can finally fulfill my dream of collaborating with EVERYONE I meet.

+# TODO
-Imagine combining this a body-controlled MIDI interface?
-Fuck being on stage, be in the audience and make music by dancing!
+  * Combining this a body-controlled MIDI interface.
+(Fuck being on stage, be in the audience and make music by dancing)

-Combining the internet world of crowd source remix, with local music collaboration, with audience-immersive performance -- the ultimate in bringing the world together with music.
+  * Collaborate with as many musicians as possible.
+  * Teach be
+  * Release music video remixer
+  * Option to upload music
+  * Option to remix soundcloud, youtube, bandcamp
+  * Use state machines to build automated indeterminate patterns
+    * "Learn" from how user plays sampler; then continues to play on its own
+    * Markov model of sampler triggers
+    * A node in one state machine can be another state machine, which allows for large complexity of patterns
+    * See http://remix.army for my future plans